paulstothard/ncbi_search/README.md

   -m [INTEGER]    : the maximum number of records to return (Optional; default
                     is to return all matches satisfying the query).
   -s              : request each record separately and save as a separate file.
-                    This option is only supported for -r values of 'gb', and 'gbwithparts' (Optional).
+                    This option is only supported for -r values of 'gb' and 'gbwithparts' (Optional).
   -v              : provide progress messages (Optional).
   -h              : show this message (Optional).